With the cost of care homes often running into the tens of thousands of pounds, many families must care for their elderly parents themselves at home.

-Co-op Funeralcare and Legal Services surveyed 50- and 60-year olds.
-They found those in their 50s were twice as likely to be juggling work, caring for elderly parents, and supporting children and grandchildren.
+But the cost of caring for elderly relatives yourself isn't just financial: a separate Co-op Funeralcare and Legal Services report surveyed 50- and 60-year olds and found those in their 50s are twice as likely to be juggling work, caring for elderly parents, and supporting children and grandchildren.

 Caring and work

 There can be issues surrounding absence too.
-Deborah Stone, founder of Myageingparent.com says: “Some companies are very good, and build eldercare into their packages.
+Deborah Stone, founder of Myageingparent.com said: “Some companies are very good, and build eldercare into their packages.

-For those who are taking a significant amount of time off work, it can have the same impact as on parents: they may be sidelined for responsibilities and projects, because they are assumed to be less serious about their work.
+For those taking a significant amount of time off work, it can have the same impact as on parents: they may be overlooked for responsibilities and projects because they are assumed to be less serious about their work.

 In some cases, a parent’s needs are so severe that their adult offspring have to give up work altogether.